José Denis Belgrano

 José Denis Belgrano (b.
-Málaga, April 8, 1844 – d.
-February 12, 1917) was a Spanish painter.
+Málaga, 8 April 1844 – 12 February 1917) was a Spanish painter.

 Belgrano was given a scholarship by Carlos Larios, Marquess of Guadiaro, to study in Rome where he lived for two years.
 Back to Málaga, he registered at the Malaga Art School in 1868, present-day Faculty of Fine Arts of the University of Málaga, where he was a student of Bernardo Ferrándiz.
 After two more years in Rome in the mid-1870s, he became professor at this school in 1887.